Making a Stabilized Traditional Reed

 reeds can have lifetimes of decades and possibly much longer.

-- Diagram of dimensions for making staple
+- Diagram of dimensions

 - Obtain thin sheet metal brass (typically .015") or copper (.021"